storiesofsolidarity/website-frontend/README.md

 # Stories of Solidarity

+A social media tool that helps workers in low wage, precarious jobs to build new forms of solidarity and mutual aid.

 ## Frontend

-A static site to pull stories from the [stories-of-solidarity-api](https://github.com/spacedogXYZ/stories-of-solidarity-api) and display them visually.
+This is a static site to pull stories from the [database](https://github.com/storiesofsolidarity/story-database) and display them visually.
 Provides user login capability and new story additions, sending submissions over the API to be saved in the database.

 ### Technologies